2 Samuel 15:7 forty years or four years?

 However, now the NASB 2020 edition, the NIV, RSV, NRSV, ESV, NET, Holman Standard, The Message, the Jehovah Witness New World Translation 2013 revision and most modern Catholic bible versions all read "after FOUR years Absalom..."

 The footnote in the RSV, NRSV says the number 4 comes from the Greek and Syriac, while the Hebrew says 40.
 The Catholic New Jerusalem 1985 also reads "after FOUR years", along with the St. Joseph NAB 1970 and the Jerusalem bible of 1968, and then footnotes that "four" comes from the Greek but the Hebrew reads "forty years".

 This is a FALSE footnote.
 The Greek Septuagint reads "AFTER FORTY YEARS", NOT "after four years"

 The NIV footnote says SOME LXX, Syriac and Josephus say 4, while the Hebrew says 40.
 My copy of the LXX says 40.
 The NKJV also includes a sitting on the fence footnote which says: "Septuagint manuscript, Syriac and Josehpus have 4".

-This again is a misleading footnote because the most widely publicized Septuagint in print today clearly says 40 and not 4 and so too does the 2012 NEW English Septuagint Translation.
+This again is a misleading footnote because the most widely publicized Septuagint in print today, the Brenton Translation of 1851, clearly says 40 and not 4 and so too does the 2012 NEW English Septuagint Translation.